k-meredith/create-your-own-adventure/README.md

 ### bikeshare.py

-Running bikeshare.py will let you filter through bike share data files for Chicago, Washington DC, and NYC to view your requested data.
+Running bikeshare.py will let you filter through bike share data files for Chicago, Washington DC, and NYC To view your requested data.
 A copy of the data files, not included in this repo, would be necessary to run the file. contact either Kyle Mereidth or Udacity for access to the files.

+### adding bikeshare fucntionality

+When adding fucntionality to bikeahsre.py, please do so via a function, then calling the function in the main part of the code.
+All functions should have a comment block at the beginning explaining what it does and what the arguments and returned values are
+Create your function as efficeintly as possible, and comment voraciously so everyone can understand what is going on,

 ### Author Appreciation

 Please be sure to send Kyle Meredith many burritos and tacos as sign of appreciation

-### I like turtles

-See above.....HE LIKEA THE TURT

 ## License